smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 "We should go back," Daedalus said, backing toward the entrance.
 "Before it realizes we're here.
 Before-"

 A scraping sound.
 Closer than before.
 Then breathing.
-Slow.
-Heavy.
-Deliberate.
+Slow and Heavy.
 Something large in the darkness just beyond the torchlight, patiently waiting.

 "Lieutenant," Nikias said quietly.
 "We need to leave.
 Now."